DarylFernandes99/Optical-Character-Recognition/README.md

 # Optical-Character-Recognition
 In this project, text is extracted from an image and is converted into text format.
-This project only works where text is in Capital Letters.
+It works on both typed and hadwritten text, but only works where text is in Capital Letters.

 <h4>Dataset Used:</h4>Extended MNIST (Letters) :- emnist-byclass-train.csv, emnist-byclass-test.csv